fishstrap/fishstrap/README.md

 - Help Page to fix bugs quickly
 - Allow you to use built-in PC Tweaks
 - Create a Game Shortcut to join a game easily
+- A Secret page hidden within the app that will give you fun facts!

 > *More features are on the roadmap!*